datastaxdevs/workshop-cassandra-driver-nodejs-portugues/README.md

 provide authentication when connecting to the database from your computer.

 _Note_: once the token is created, please store it in a safe place (the Astra console won't show it again) and keep it as private as a password!
-You can download the token data in CSV format from the token generation page.
+As long as you have not yeat left the page, you can also download/save the token data in CSV format.

 To create the token from your main dashboard (where your databases are listed) simply click on the "..." menu next to your database and choose "Generate a token".